-The present experimental study comes to the important conclusion that the coefficients of evaporative & convective heat transfer are the major governing factors that determine the volume of the distillate output.
+The present experimental study comes to the important conclusion that the coefficients of evaporative and convective heat transfer are the major governing factors that determine the volume of the distillate output.
 The still productivity of the conventional single slope solar is improved to a certain extent by adding a solar air heater to the external heat input to the basin material.
 Storage of energy and enhancement in the efficiency has enhanced the research effort in the field of PCMs.
 The maximum distillate has been obtained using paraffin wax as compared to the other research work in which lauric acid and stearic acid was used as PCM.
 The findings have been highlighted in conclusion section.
-From the rigorous, extensive study experimental results and conventional/traditional solar still and the modified set-up of solar still assisted with solar air heater, the following conclusion can be drawn:
+From the rigorous, extensive study and experimental results of conventional/traditional solar still and the modified set-up of solar still assisted with solar air heater, the following conclusion can be drawn:

-- Adding the external heat source (Solar air heater) increases the temperature of the basin water, vapor temperature as compared to the conventional set-up of solar still by 3-5°C. - As the temperature difference between the water and the condensing surface increases, the evaporative heat transfer
+(i) Adding the external heat source (Solar air heater) increases the temperature of the basin water, vapor temperature as compared to the conventional set-up of solar still by 3-5°C.

+(ii) As the temperature difference between the water and the condensing surface increases, the evaporative heat transfer coefficients of the changed set-up rise to 30.64 W/m^2 .

-- coefficients of the changed set-up rise to 30.64 W/m. - There is a marked difference in water productivity of 0.88 liters / m2/day and 1.30 liters / m2 / day, respectively found for traditional/conventional and modified experimental set-up. - The average thermal efficiency of conventional solar still is 41.03%, and it reaches 57.06% for the still assisted with solar air heater. - In this modified case, productivity has been increased. (approximately 47% more than a conventional design of the solar still).
+(iii) There is a marked difference in water productivity of 0.88 liters/m2/day and 1.30 liters/m2/day, respectively found for traditional/conventional and modified experimental setup.

+(iv) The average thermal efficiency of conventional solar still is 41.03%, and it reaches 57.06% for the still assisted with solar air heater.

+(v) In this modified case, productivity has been increased (approximately 47% more than a conventional design of the solar still).